 - Understanding One’s Own Emotions and the Emotions of Others

-Use of Social Stories to help children learn about appropriate communication, boundaries and coping skills to utilize effectively.
+Groups also use Social Stories to help children learn about appropriate communication, boundaries, and coping skills.

 - Parent and Sibling Education about Child’s Diagnosis